Phononic heat conductance of gold atomic contacts: Coherent versus incoherent transport: Results

 Concerning phonon transmission, Fig.~\ref{fig:results1} shows that for all junctions only up to $3$ transmission eigenchannels contribute.
 While the three channels may exhibit a similar transmission for energies $E \lesssim 7$~meV, a single channel determines the transmission above.
-Since the central constriction is quasi 1D, this behavior is expected and originates from the fact that 1D chains support at most one longitudinal and two transverse modes \cite{Kloeckner2018}.
 For short chains, second and third channels range up to energies of $10$~meV but tend to vanish sooner for long chains.
+In general, a conduction channel is a linear combination of many different local modes.
+In the case of the studied chain junctions, the narrowest part of the wire is one-atom thick and can be assumed to be quasi 1D.
+In that limit, the conduction channels should reflect the phonon dispersion relation of a 1D chain, which is composed of three acoustic bands: Two transversal and one longitudinal phonon mode \cite{Klockner2017, Kloeckner2018}.
+This behavior is confirmed in our results (see middle panels of Fig.~\ref{fig:results1}) and conveys that we are mainly dealing with quasi 1D phonon transport.

 Let us justify the choice of $T_\text{fix}=100$~K in MD@$T_\text{fix}$-LB for the approximation of the thermal conductance with temperature-independent force constants.
 MD@$T$-LB in Fig.~\ref{fig:results1} shows that the thermal conductance is well saturated at this temperature, particularly for long chains.
 Hence, $T_\text{fix}=100$~K allows us to identify crucial temperature-dependent changes in force constants by comparison of MD@$T$-LB and MD@100K-LB.
 Results of classical NEMD are only valid at high enough temperatures $T\gtrsim T_\text{D}$.
 Above the Debye temperature $T_\text{D}$, the statistics of phonons are basically classical and quantum corrections can thus be neglected.
 For sufficiently low temperatures $T\ll T_\text{D}$, NEMD cannot predict the correct temperature dependence of the phononic thermal conductance.
 To signal caution, we have hence grayed out NEMD results for $T<T_\text{D}\approx 170$~K in Fig.~\ref{fig:results1}.